CHTC/chtc-website-source/_uw-research-computing/variable-memory.md

 When using expressions:

 * We recommend *only* multiplying by integers.
-* Addition expressions and floating point numbers are not recommended.
+* Expressions using addition operators or floating point numbers are not recommended.

 ## Related pages